 Electroconvulsive therapy (ECT)

-Electroconvulsive therapy (ECT) is a procedure that causes a brief convulsion by passing an electric current through the brain; it is used to treat some mental disorders.
-It is a very effective and safe treatment for depression that uses electricity to trigger a seizure.
+Electroconvulsive therapy (ECT) is a procedure that causes a brief convulsion by passing an electric current through the brain.
+It is used to treat some mental disorders and is a very effective and safe treatment for depression that uses electricity to trigger a seizure.

 Electroconvulsive therapy procedures are most often performed in a hospital operating or recovery room while the patient is asleep and under general anesthesia.
-The patient receives medicine to relax them (muscle relaxant), put them briefly to sleep and prevent them from feeling pain (short-acting anesthetic).
+The patient receives medicine to relax them, put them briefly to sleep and prevent them from feeling pain.

-A small amount of electric current will then be delivered to the patient’s head to cause seizure activity in the brain.
+A small amount of electric current is then delivered to the patient’s head to cause seizure activity in the brain.
 It lasts for about 40 seconds.
-They will receive medicine to prevent the seizure from spreading throughout their body.
+They then receive medicine to prevent the seizure from spreading throughout their body.
 As a result, there will be only slight movement of their hands or feet during the procedure.
-ECT is usually given once every 2- 5 days for a total of 6 - 12 sessions, but sometimes more sessions are needed.
+ECT is usually given once every two to five days for a total of six to 12 sessions, but sometimes more sessions are needed.

-The ECT program at Zucker Hillside Hospital is among the oldest, most experienced and active in the nation.
-The compassionate and expert staff consist of ECT credentialed psychiatrists, anesthesiologists, ACLS certified nurses and support staff.
-In addition to it's clinical mission, the ECT program at Zucker Hillside is a national resource for teaching ECT to students and physicians at all professional levels and conducts research aimed at improving outcomes.
+The ECT Program at Zucker Hillside Hospital is among the oldest, most experienced and active in the nation.
+Our compassionate and expert staff consist of ECT-credentialed psychiatrists, anesthesiologists, ACLS-certified nurses and support staff.
+In addition to its clinical mission, the ECT program at Zucker Hillside is a national resource for teaching ECT to students and physicians at all professional levels and conducts research aimed at improving outcomes.